imaddde867/ClearBox/clearbox/DEPLOYMENT.md

 1. Regularly rotate secrets and API keys
 2. Enable two-factor authentication on all services
 3. Set up automated security scanning of your codebase
 4. Configure proper Content Security Policy in your Netlify configuration
+5. For production use, replace hardcoded MQTT credentials with proper environment variables